googleapis/google-api-nodejs-client/README.md

 * [Questions/problems?](#questionsproblems)

 ## Google APIs
-The full list of supported APIs can be found [here][supported-list].
+The full list of supported APIs can be found on the [Google APIs Explorer][apiexplorer].
 The API endpoints are automatically generated, so if the API is not in the list, it is currently not supported by this API client library.

-Supported APIs are listed on the [Google APIs Explorer][apiexplorer].

 ### Working with Google Cloud Platform APIs?
 If you're working with [Google Cloud Platform][cloudplatform] APIs such as Datastore, Cloud Storage or Pub/Sub, consider using the [`@google-cloud`][googlecloud] client libraries: single purpose idiomatic Node.js clients for Google Cloud Platform services.